lrgalego/git-tagger/README.md

 ```

 It's it.
 Now you have usefull rake tasks.

 To create a new tag.

     $ rake tagger

-If you desire to destroy an already created release:
+If you desire to destroy an already created release.

     $ rake tagger:rollback